Next Life (film): Production

 The film is written and directed by Drake Doremus and produced by 42, Mutressa and Fetisoff Illusion.
 Elika Portnoy, Gleb Fetisov, Ben Pugh and Kate Buckley are producers alongside Doremus and John Palfery Smith.
 Dan Romer composed the score for the film.

 The cast is led by Emilia Clarke, Édgar Ramírez and Jack Farthing.
 The film has musician Femi Koleoso of the British jazz band Ezra Collective in a first acting role.

 Principal photography took place in London in December 2024.

+Release

+Next Life premiered at the Tribeca Festival on June 5, 2026.
+In June 2026, Vertigo Releasing acquired the U.K. and Ireland distribution rights, for a late 2026 release.